Seven Nations of Canada: Religion and culture

 During the French colonial period and due to influence of Jesuit missionaries, many of these peoples converted to Catholicism, while often keeping elements on their traditional religion and ceremonies.
 The Jesuits made efforts "to preserve and maintain the Mohawk language (by translating and transcribing scripture, prayers and hymns into Mohawk) and the traditional clan system (by refusing to marry people of the same clan)."
 The Jesuits did not require that their converts learn a European language (although many did for ease of trading) or assimilate with the outside culture.
 The Jesuit mission registers in the late 18th and 19th centuries at Akwesasne and other sites continued to record names as Mohawk (or other tribal names), even when a European version was also used.

 Geography

 This map shows the Seven Nations on the eve of the Seven Years' War.
 Native and French communities formed a patchwork along the St. Lawrence River.
 The French communities were a single political entity.
 The Native American communities each had its own government, connected with the French by geography and by formal and informal agreements.
-The majority of the residents in the four western towns were closely related to the Iroquois of the Six Nations — mostly Mohawk (Kanesetake, Kahnawake, and Akwesasne) or Onondaga (Oswegatchie).
+The majority of the residents in the four western towns were closely related to the Iroquois of the Six Nations — mostly Mohawk (Kanesetake, Kahnawake, and Akwesasne) or Oneida,Onondaga and Cayuga (Oswegatchie).
 There were also Anishinaabeg living at Kanesetake.
 The eastern towns were populated by the Abenaki (Odanak and Bécancour) and the Huron (Jeune-Lorette).
 A main unifying concern was the relentless encroachment of European-British settlement in New England and New York that had already driven many of them from their ancestral homes.